 All babies born to moms in DHMP are covered from the date of birth up to 30 calendar days, or until the last day of the first full month following birth, whichever is sooner.
 Your child can be enrolled in DHMP, same as mom, and receive their care at Denver Health.
-You can also call Child Health Plan Plus (CHP+) at 1-800-359-1991to add newborn.
+You can also call Child Health Plan Plus (CHP+) at 1-800-359-1991 to add newborn.
+Your baby will be covered under your coverage for 30 days only; you will then need to apply for coverage for your newborn child.
+A CHP+ Eligibility and Enrollment specialist can help you with that process.
+Most babies born to teen mothers are eligible for Health First Colorado; however, some newborn children may qualify for CHP+.